Skip to content

 Partner Content Syndication: A Field Guide for B2B SaaS

-Partner content syndication is one of the cheapest pipeline sources in B2B SaaS, but most programs underperform because they treat syndication as a logo-swap exercise rather than a structured demand motion.
-The defensible model: syndicate content into partner audiences only when the content is independently valuable to that audience, attribute leads at the syndication source, […]
+Short answer: partner content syndication is one of the cheapest pipeline sources in B2B SaaS.
+Most programs underperform because they treat it as a logo-swap, not a real demand motion.
+The model that works is simple.
+Syndicate content only when it is valuable on its own, attribute leads at the source, and build a follow-up […]

 Read Article